rexresearch

 US-A-3289979 discloses a high lift aeroplane wing which uses

-of the main wing and the flap, where problems normally arise
+junction of the main wing and the flap, where problems

-from the discontinuity of the boundary layer airflow, an
+normally arise from the discontinuity of the boundary layer

-auto-rotating rotor is positioned on or near the pivot axis of
+airflow, an auto-rotating rotor is positioned on or near the

-the flap to be rotated by the airflow over the wing and flap
+pivot axis of the flap to be rotated by the airflow over the

-rotating cylindrical structures driven by power sources in the
+prior to that rotating cylindrical structures driven by power

-aircraft had been provided in order to minimise the
+sources in the aircraft had been provided in order to minimise

-discontinuity over the junction between the wing and the flap.
+the discontinuity over the junction between the wing and the

 US-A-4293110 discloses a swept wing having leading edge